Charcuterie Board Presentation: Easy Food Garnish Ideas

 - Lemon Juice (something acidic)

-Ingredients to use for Charcuterie Board Garnish:
+Ingredients to Use for Garnishes for Charcuterie Board

-- Fruit- berries, apples, pears, citrus, pomegranate
+- Fruit- berries (raspberry, blackberry, blueberries, strawberries), apples, pears, citrus, pomegranate

 - Dried fruit- figs, apricots, pears, apples, prunes